floklemm/skin.osmc/README.md

 # skin.osmc

-The default skin for OSMC
+A variant of the default skin for OSMC

 ## This skin is shipped with official releases of OSMC (https://osmc.tv/download/).